11808

 Replacing an old cylindrical door knob with a new one is an easy DIY job when you know how.
 Master Lock

-Sometimes a door lock mechanism may not work simply because it’s dirty or needs to be lubricated with graphite (do not use any type of oil because this will gum-up the works).
+Sometimes a key or door lock mechanism may not work simply because it’s dirty or needs to be lubricated with graphite (do not use any type of oil—like WD-40—in the key slot because this will gum-up the works).
 An improperly functioning door latch may be the result of a poorly fitting door.
 In this article, you’ll learn how to fix both of these door knob problems.

 For serious lock problems, it is usually best to call a locksmith or, if you can get the door open, to replace the lock entirely.
-Most door knobs on interior doors are relatively inexpensive to replace—in fact, it doesn’t usually pay to have interior door knobs or locks repaired by locksmith services unless the knobs or locks are special or particularly expensive.
-Interior door knob replacement is more affordable (exterior latches and locksets can be very pricey).
+Most door knobs on interior doors are relatively inexpensive to replace—in fact, it doesn’t usually pay to have interior door knobs or locks repaired by locksmith services unless the knobs or locks are special or particularly expensive because interior door knob replacement is more affordable.
+Exterior latches and locksets, on the other hand, can be very pricey.
 You can buy door knobs online at Amazon.

 Diagram showing internal parts of a mortise locket and cylindrical lockset door knob assembly.